 Exhibit I.5 on the next page illustrates the enrollment patterns of the three managed care programs across the eight regions defined by the OMPP.
 Each of the 92 counties in Indiana has been mapped to one of eight MCE regions.
-The county-to-region mapping appears in Appendix A. There are three regions in the northern part of the state (shown in the green colors), three regions in the central part of the state (shown in the gold/brown colors), and two regions in the southern part of the state (shown in the purple colors).
+The county-to-region mapping appears in Appendix A. There are three regions in the northern part of the state (shown in the green colors), three regions in the central part of the state (shown in the grein colors), and two regions in the southern part of the state (shown in the purple colors).

 In general, as seen in the left box of the exhibit, the distribution of the enrollment for HHW, HIP and HCC is consistent across the regions.
 In the right box of the exhibit, the enrollment is further distributed by both managed care program and MCE.
 When comparing the left box (statewide) against the right box (by MCE), there is some variation at the MCE level.
-MHS tends to have a higher percentage of the enrollment the northern regions, MDwise tends to have a higher percentage of the enrollment in the central regions, and Anthem tends to have a higher percentage of the enrollment in the southern regions.
+MHS tends to have a higher percentage of the enrollment in the central regions, MDwise tends to have a higher percentage of the enrollment in the southern regions.
 This is true for all programs that each of these MCEs is contracted under.